How does Google Analytics work? Beginner's Guide

 • See if your marketing efforts are working

-• Get inspiration for which type of content to create or products to list on your website
+• Get inspiration for which type of content to create or products to sell on your website

 • Divide users into different segments (like age, gender, country, device, etc.) to see which ones are more engaged

-• Figure out which website pages to optimize to boost conversions
+• Figure out which website pages you should optimize in order to boost conversions

 How to Use Google Analytics 4